gvwilson/sdxjs/en/src/module-loader/index.md

 We want the module we are loading to export names by assigning to `module.exports` just as `require` does, so we need to provide an object called `module` and create a IIFE.
 (We will handle the problem of the module loading other modules later.)
-Our `loadModule` function takes a filename and returns a newly-created module object;
+Our `loadModule` function takes a filename and returns a newly created module object;
 the parameter to the function we build and `eval` must be called `module` so that we can assign to `module.exports`.
 For clarity,
 we call the object we pass in `result` in `loadModule`.